How to set a pricing strategy

 Price is one of the main things guests consider when choosing where to stay.
 No matter how wonderful your space is, if it’s priced higher than comparable places nearby, there’s a good chance you’ll miss out on bookings.

-Try these tips to figure out a pricing strategy that works for you.
+In 2022, listings with prices that were updated at least four times had over 30% more nights booked than those that didn’t.* Try these tips to figure out a pricing strategy that works for you.

 Know your area

-- Property type: house, apartment, etc.
+- Your property type: house, apartment, etc.

 - How much space guests will have: entire place, private room, etc.